-Students in the Online Clinical Mental Health Counseling (CMHC) Program develop a focused area of counseling practice which is built upon the foundation of the general practice of professional counseling.
-The Master's in Clinical Mental Health Counseling program is not CACREP-accredited, but the curriculum is based on CACREP (2016) standards and modeled on the in-person, CACREPaccredited program.
+Students in the Clinical Mental Health Counseling (CMHC) Program develop a focused area of counseling practice which is built upon the foundation of the general practice of professional counseling.
+The Master's in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) until 2031.
 The CMHC program is also a Department of Safety and Professional Services (DSPS) approved program that prepares students for licensure as professional counselors in the state of Wisconsin.
-Outcomes of the over-arching Masters programs is described in Section I of this handbook.
+Outcomes of the over-arching Masters programs described in Section I of this handbook.
 All students in the CMHC program must assume full responsibility for knowledge of the rules and regulations and the special requirements of the Master of Science in Counseling Program.